neurovisionhub/GSM-covid19CL/README.md

 # GSM-covid19CL
- A Generalized SIR Model to describe and predict medium-term vaccine effect: The covid-19 dynamics in Chile as a study case
+ A general modeling framework to assess COVID-19 ongoing vaccination in Chile